2010 Honda Odyssey

 The third-row seat splits 60/40 and folds easily into the well provided for it, and the headrests do not need to be removed before folding.

 Cubby storage includes a useful storage area hidden under the middle of the floor, accessible from both the front and middle-row seats.
-Originally designed to house the spare tire, Honda engineers moved the spare tire to a location in the rear.
+Originally it was designed to house the spare tire, but Honda engineers moved the spare tire to a location in the rear.
 Instead of removing the round space under the floor where the spare used to reside, they've turned it into a hidden storage compartment with a rotating compartmentalized bin, like a Lazy Susan.
-A small panel in the floor between the two front seats lets front passengers access the bin while and another panel is provided in front of the second-row seats.
+A small panel in the floor between the two front seats lets front passengers access the bin while another panel is provided in front of the second-row seats.
 Front and middle-row passengers can turn the Lazy Susan and access whatever is stored inside.